 The object codefile generated by the FORTRAN Compiler is compatible with the UCSD Linker and Librarian.
 Indeed, it is hard to tell by examining a codefile whether it was created by the FORTRAN Compiler or the Pascal Compiler.
-For a description of the format of a codefile, see the UCSD p-System Internal Architecture Guide.
+For a description of the binary format of a codefile, see the UCSD p-System Users' Manual.